nginxinc/NGINX-Demos/etcd-demo/README.md

 * [etcd](https://github.com/coreos/etcd) for service discovery
 * [Registrator](https://github.com/gliderlabs/registrator) to register services with etcd.
 Registrator monitors for containers being started and stopped and updates key-value pairs in etcd when a container changes state.
-* [tutum/hello-world](https://registry.hub.docker.com/u/tutum/hello-world/) is a simple hello world container to simulate a service
-* [google/golang-hello](https://registry.hub.docker.com/u/google/golang-hello/) a second simple hello world container to simulate another service
+* [nginxdemos/hello](https://hub.docker.com/r/nginxdemos/hello/) as a NGINX webserver that serves a simple page containing its hostname, IP address and port to simulate backend servers
 * and of course [NGINX Plus](http://www.nginx.com/products) R8
 The demo is based off the work described in this blog post (to be written :P)

 ## Setup Options: